Our partnership with Teach For All

 Advocates for equal educational opportunity

 Teach For All is confident that teaching participants, after completing the program, will remain active advocates for equal educational opportunity and help shape the future of education as professionals in education, the public sector, business or the non-profit world.
-Today, Teach For All has 35,000 alumni, many of whom are in leadership positions or on track to become leaders in their fields.
-In the reporting year, more than 15,000 teaching participants were deployed on teaching assignments around the world, reaching a total of 1.3 million children and young people.
+Today, Teach For All has over 49,500 alumni, many of whom are in leadership positions or on track to become leaders in their fields.
+In the 9 years since it launched, Teach For All network partners have placed more than 75,000 teaching participants in teaching assignments around the world, who've reached more than 9 million students.

-Teach For All - New York Kipp Academy
+Teach For America - New York, KIPP Academy

 Many of the Teach For All network partners are new, fast-growing organizations who need support in establishing management systems and processes, and we get involved here, too.
 As an example, we took our First Choice method, something that we continuously apply to optimize our own processes, and adapted it to the needs of an educational organization.
 Based on this, we then conducted a series of workshops with the Teach For All network partners.